jbagwell27/fdd-docs/installation/advanced-config.md

 - CHAT: Any in-game message will come through here.
 CHAT channel is **required** even if webhooks are enabled.
 - EVENT: Any server event will come through here: Examples include: Player join/leave, Server start/stop, Player died, etc.
-- CONSOLE: All server console output will come through here.
+- CONSOLE: All messages with destination CONSOLE will come through here.
+This CANNOT be used for Console relay

 :::note
 Both `eventsChannelID` and `consoleChannelID` are optional.
 If the EVENT channel is empty, SDLink will default to the CHAT channel for its message destination.
 The destinations can be manually modified.
 See *Link to messageDestinations in current document*